School of Nursing students in white coats

 Prior Coursework

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

-With program approval, students are allowed to count no more than 18 credits of graduate coursework from other institutions.
+With program approval, students are allowed to transfer no more than 18 credits of graduate coursework from other institutions.
 Graduate work should be less than five years old to be considered; additional justification and/or documentation are needed for work taken between five and ten years.
 Work ten or more years prior to admission to the program will not be considered.

-With program approval up to 7 credits numbered 300 or above will be allowed to count toward the Ph.D. degree.
-This applies to students in the Early Entry Ph.D. route in the School of Nursing.
+Refer to the Graduate School: Transfer Credits for Prior Coursework policy.
+This applies to students in the Early Entry PhD route in the School of Nursing.

-With program approval, students are allowed to count no more than 9 credits of coursework numbered 300 or above taken as a UW–Madison University Special student.
-These credits are considered part of the total allowable credits available for a student to transfer.
-Coursework should be less than five years old to be considered; additional justification and/or documentation is needed for work taken between five and ten years.
-Work ten or more years prior to admission to the program will not be considered.
+With program approval, students are allowed to transfer no more than 9 credits of coursework numbered 300 or above taken as a UW–Madison University Special student.
+However, these credits are not allowed to count toward the 50% graduate coursework minimum unless numbered 700 or above or are taken to meet the requirements of a capstone certificate and has the “Grad 50%” attribute.
+Coursework completed ten or more years prior to admission to the program will not be considered.

-Ph.D. students complete an annual progression review which includes a written review from the advisor.
-This is submitted to the Ph.D.
-Subcommittee of the GPC.
+PhD students complete an annual progression review which includes a written review from the advisor.
+This is submitted to the PhD Subcommittee of the GPC.
 The Subcommittee reviews the student CVs and advisor comments to gain an overall sense of student progression in the program.
 Comments from the Subcommittee regarding progression are then sent to the advisor who shares the result of the review with the student.

 Graduate School policy specifies the following with regard to dissertation committees: